Main Menu

 Description: Description: Armenia

 Armenia is primarily a source country for women and girls trafficked to the United Arab Emirates (UAE) and Turkey for the purpose of commercial sexual exploitation.
 Armenian men and women are trafficked to Russia for the purpose of forced labor.
 NGOs reported that Armenian women were also trafficked to Turkey for the purpose of forced labor.
 Women from Ukraine and Russia are trafficked to Armenia for the purpose of forced labor.
 Victims trafficked to the UAE usually fly to Dubai from Yerevan or via cities in Russia; the trafficking route to Turkey is generally via bus through Georgia.
-A small number of Armenian girls and boys are trafficked internally for purposes of commercial sexual exploitation and forced begging. - U.S. State Dept Trafficking in Persons Report, June, 2009 Check out a later country report here or a full TIP Report here
+A small number of Armenian girls and boys are trafficked internally for purposes of commercial sexual exploitation and forced begging. - U.S. State Dept Trafficking in Persons Report, June, 2009 Check out a later country report here or the full TIP Report here

 CAUTION: The following links have been culled from the web to illuminate the situation in Armenia.
 Some of these links may lead to websites that present allegations that are unsubstantiated or even false.
 No attempt has been made to verify their authenticity or to validate their content.